jcnelson/nftree/README.md

 ### Problems with the State-of-the-Art

-The state-of-the-art way to sell a collection of NFTs is for the NFT creator -- be it a person or smart contract -- to instantiate the bindings for *each* NFT up front.
+The state-of-the-art way to sell a collection of NFTs is for the NFT creator -- be it a person or smart contract -- to instantiate the bindings for each NFT in one of two ways: all up-front, or upon request from a buyer.
 Once instantiated, they can be transferred to other users at the creator's whim, such as by selling them.
-While straightforward, it introduces several problems:
+While straightforward, this introduces several problems:

-* It clogs the blockchain.
-The NFT creator ends up instantiating an NFT before there is a buyer, which needlessly consumes blockchain compute capacity.
+* It can clog the blockchain.
+If the NFT creator instantiates an NFT before there is a buyer, it needlessly consumes blockchain compute capacity.

-Moreover, the NFT creator ends up paying for the minting up-front.
+* It costs the creator tokens.
+In both approaches, the NFT creator ends up paying for the transaction fee in the underlying blockchain's tokens.
+While the creator can price the transaction fee into the sale cost, the current sale mechanism creates a recurring token cost that the seller must be willing to pay.

 * It creates a moral hazard for the NFT creator.
 The collection creator initially owns all NFTs, and effectively controls the market for them.
 The NFT creator